EmicoEcommerce/Magento2Tweakwise/README.md

 7) Featured products enabled: If yes then tweakwise can show featured products on category pages.
 8) Default Featured product template: The default template to use when rendering featured products.
     The template can also be set per category and falls back to this setting if not found on the category.

+## Not Supported
+1) Disabeling the anchor tag on an category when layered navigation is enabled.
+This causes all products to be shown when viewing the category

 ## Support
 For in depth support regarding configuration and all options tweakwise has to offer use the following links.